-9. Our Company is yet to place orders for the few of the equipments and machines required for our proposed multispeciality hospital.
+9. Our Company is yet to place orders for the equipments and machines required for our proposed multi-speciality hospital.
 Any delay in placing orders or procurement of such equipment, may further delay the schedule of implementation and increase the cost of commissioning the manufacturing units.

-Our Company has received third party quotations for the equipment required for our proposed multi-speciality hospital, for details please refer to the chapter titled "Objects of the Issue" on page 77 of this Prospectus.
+Our Company has received third party quotations for the equipment required for our proposed multi-speciality hospital, for details please refer to the chapter titled "Objects of the Issue" on page 73 of this Draft Red Herring Prospectus.
 Although, we have identified the equipment to be purchased for the proposed multi-speciality hospital, we are placed order for some of the equipment required.